corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 when either flow ends, whether as expected or pre-maturely.
 If a flow ends pre-maturely then the other side will be notified of that and they will also end, as the whole point of flows is a known sequence of message transfers.
-Flows end pre-maturely due to exceptions, and as described above, if that exception is `FlowException` or a sub-type then it will propagate to the other side.
+Flows end pre-maturely due to exceptions, and as described above, if that exception is `FlowException` or a sub-type then it propagates to the other side.
 Any other exception will not propagate.

 Taking a step back, we mentioned that the other side has to accept the session request for there to be a communication channel.
 A node accepts a session request if it has registered the flow type (the fully-qualified class name) that is